Group members

 aa

 Abdulaziz investigates the formation and mitigation of tight water/oil emulsions in the petrochemical industry.
 In particular, he is developing new materials and processes with sustainability in mind.
 Abdulaziz graduated with a PhD from Manchester in 2021 and returned to Saudi Aramco.
-LinkedIn profile.

-Dr Mahmoud Abdulhamid
+Dr. Mahmoud Abdulhamid

 Abdulhamid_Original

 Mahmoud joined the group in 2019 as a Postdoctoral Research Fellow in KAUST after finishing his PhD in Chemical Science under the supervision of Prof. Ingo Pinnau at AMPMC-KAUST.
 He worked on designing and synthesizing novel porous polymers for different industrial applications including gas separation and organic solvent nanofiltration (OSN).
 His research focuses on developing newly fashioned polymers prepared from contorted structures and study their transport performance.
-Google Scholar profile.
 Having spent almost 3 years in the group, he accepted a new role as a research faculty at KFUPM.

-Dr Levente Cseri
+Dr. Levente Cseri

 LC

 Levente worked on advanced materials and ion-exchange membranes for various seprations, in particular electrodialysis to tackle the 21st century’s engineering grand challenge of clean water.
 His research is carried out in close collaboration with Professor Peter Budd from The University of Manchester, and Professor Linda Zou from Masdar Institute.
 Levente graduated with a PhD from Manchester in 2021 and started working at Femtonics.
-LinkedIn and GoogleScholar profiles.

-Dr Hai Anh Le Phuong
+Dr. Hai Anh Le Phuong

 HALP

 Hai Anh explored innovative membrane-based approaches for separations utilising green chemistry and engineering.
 Her project is carried out in a close collaboration with Dr Christopher Blanford from the Manchester Institute of Biotechnology.
 Hai Anh graduated with a PhD from Manchester in 2021 and started working at RichterGedeon.
-LinkedIn profile.

-Dr Fuat Topuz
+Dr. Fuat Topuz

 Fuat

-Dr Sang-Hee Park
+Dr. Sang-Hee Park

 Sang-Hee Park photo 1

 Sang-Hee joined the group as a Postdoctoral Research Fellow (2019-2020) in KAUST moving from the Sustainable & Environmental Materials Laboratory at Korea University.
 He worked on thin film composite (TFC) membranes for organic solvent nanofiltration (OSN).
 His research focused on exploring the structure-performance-property correlation via fine-turning the membrane structures and their intrinsic properties.
 Currently he is an assistant professor at Korea University.
-GoogleScholar profile.

 Zsolt Fulop